Amazing Day Trip to Lamma Island (Hong Kong)

 Probably not, because I’ve just made it up… But anyway, Lamma Island is the perfect place to go beach hopping!
 Its beaches are tranquil and less crowded than those on the main island, making them perfect for unwinding and enjoying the natural beauty.

-The first on your route is Power Station Beach, which is located a short walk from Yung Shue Wan.
+The first on your route is Power Station Beach, which is located a 20-minute walk from Yung Shue Wan, beyond Sha Po Old Village.

 So named because it overlooks an industrial power station, Power Station Beach was actually my favourite beach on Lamma Island.
-It’s a weird juxtaposition between the lush green trees and the idyllic sea in one direction, alongside the dystopian, man-made structures of the power station in the other.
+It’s a weird juxtaposition between the lush green trees and the idyllic sea in one direction, alongside the slightly dystopian, man-made structures in the other.

-Its expansive sandy shores are relatively quiet because of the lack of facilities.
-Plus it’s unregulated which means you have more freedom to do what you want (that doesn’t mean it’s okay to litter!).
+Its long sandy shores are quiet because of the lack of facilities.
+Plus it’s unregulated which means you have more freedom to do what you want – that doesn’t mean it’s okay to litter!

 Power Station Beach on Lamma Island